CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/cbengine.rst

         ...

-    The attributes of intersection dataset is described in details as below.
+    The attributes of intersection dataset are described in details as below.

     +--------------------+----------------------+-----------------------------------------------+
     |Attribute Name      |       Example        |Description                                    |